-During the three and six months ended June 30, 2023, we sold 0 and 144,755 shares of Common Stock, respectively, under our Equity Distribution Agreement (the "ATM Agreement") with Canaccord; generated gross proceeds of \$0 and \$4.5 million, respectively; and paid commissions of \$0 and \$0.1 million, respectively.
-We did not sell any shares during the three and six months ended June 30, 2024.
-The sale of Common Stock under the ATM Agreement was made pursuant to our registration statement on Form S-3 (file number 333-264299), which was declared effective by the Securities and Exchange Commission on April 26, 2022.
-We subsequently terminated and filed a new prospectus supplement relating to the offering, which was most recently amended on May 8, 2024, for the future offer and sale of Common Stock having an aggregate offering price of up to \$12.3 million.
+During the three and nine months ended September 30, 2024, we sold 394,453 and 394,453 shares of Common Stock, respectively, under the ATM Agreement with Canaccord, generated gross proceeds of \$2.1 million and \$2.1 million, respectively, and paid commissions of \$0.1 million and \$0.1 million, respectively.
+During the three and nine months ended September 30, 2023, we sold 0 and 144,755 shares of Common Stock, respectively; generated gross proceeds of \$0 and \$4.5 million, respectively; and paid commissions of \$0 and \$0.1 million, respectively.
+The sale of Common Stock under the ATM Agreement was made pursuant to our registration statement on Form S-3 (file number 333-264299), declared effective by the SEC on April 26, 2022, and a related prospectus supplement.
+On September 30, 2024, we notified Canaccord that we were suspending the prospectus supplement related to the ATM Agreement.
+We will not make any sales of our common stock pursuant to the ATM Agreement, unless and until a new prospectus supplement is filed.
+Other than the termination of the prospectus supplement related to the ATM Agreement, the ATM Agreement remains in full force and effect.